iconeb/elasticsearch-cloud-deploy/terraform-aws/README.md

 ## VPC

-Create a VPC, or use existing.
-You will need the VPC ID and private subnets IDs in it.
+Plan will create a VPC with private subnets for all the nodes and public subnets for loadbalancer and NAT gateways.

 ## Configurations

-Edit `variables.tf` to specify the following:
+Edit `terraform.tfvars` to specify the following:

-* `aws_region` - the region where to launch the cluster in.
+* `aws_region` - the region where to launch the cluster in
+* `vpc_cidr` - the cidr for the new VPC
-* `availability_zones` - at least 2 availability zones in that region.
+* `availability_zones` - at least 2 availability zones in that region
+* `public_subnets_cidrs` - cidrs for public subnets (depends on number of availability zones)
+* `private_subnets_cidrs` - cidrs for private subnets
 * `key_name` - the name of the key to use - that key needs to be handy so you can access the machines if needed.
-* `vpc_id` - the ID of the VPC to launch the cluster in.
-* `vpc_subnets` - the private subnet IDs within the VPC.
-The order in which you type these need to match the order of their availability zones as typed in `availability_zones` above.

 The rest of the configurations are mostly around cluster topology and  machine types and sizes.